LeleDallas/Cards-Against-Humanity/README.md

 <!-- GETTING STARTED -->
 <h2 id="getting-started"> :book: Getting Started</h2>

-<p>Via GitHub Desktop clone this repository then to run the server and client, you need to have Node.js `v18.15.0` or higher installed on your system.
+Via GitHub Desktop clone this repository then to run the server and client, you need to have Node.js `v18.15.0` or higher installed on your system.

 `Server`:
 To run the server locally, follow these steps: